fatiando/community/CONTRIBUTING.md

 discouraged** but are not forbidden (see below).
 When such tools are used, **contributors must**:

-1. ensure that they fully understand the proposed changes and can explain why they are correct, and
+1. Ensure that they **fully understand the proposed changes** and can explain why they are correct with the aid of a bot.
-2. communicate that genAI tools have been used in the process.
+2. **Declare** that genAI tools have been used in the process (this is covered in our PR template).

 Some allowed usages of genAI tools are:

 - ✅ Translating text from one language to another.
+The text should be revised to check that the original meaning was not lost.
 - ✅ Reviewing **your code** to improve it or find potential issues.
 - ✅ Exploring new design ideas and different implementations.